Edit

 2. Select the URL of your app.

-Step 2: Add a few tasks to the list.
-Congratulations, you're running a web app in Azure App Service, with secure connectivity to Azure Cosmos DB.
+Step 2: Add a few fruits to the list.
+Congratulations, you're running a web app in Azure App Service, with secure connectivity to Azure Database for PostgreSQL.

 6. Stream diagnostic logs

 Azure App Service captures all messages output to the console to help you diagnose issues with your application.
-The sample application includes standard Log4j logging statements to demonstrate this capability, as shown in the following snippet:
+The sample application includes standard JBoss logging statements to demonstrate this capability as shown below.

 }